-Cures For Cancer, Medicinal Plants and Native American Herbal Medicine in Ohio
+Cures for Cancer, Medicinal Plants and Native American Herbal Medicine in Ohio

-Ohio is a Natural Wonderland
+Ohio's Natural Wonderland

 The Ohio Territory before Statehood in 1803 was a land of natural wonders.
 According to Native storytellers in Western Ohio, members of the Shawnee Nation United Remnant Band, forests were taller and thicker and the fish in the clean rivers of Ohio were as large as a man's arm.

 Native grasses, along with indigenous herbs and plants provided food to supplement the game captured in the Hunt.
 They provided the gifts of weaving materials, art media, and medicines.
 Trees provided the poles and benches for the Longhouses and the Sweat Lodges of the Native American Nations of the Ohio Valley and throughout the state from likely 10,000 BC, forward.

 The last reservation-type community in Ohio left long ago under the Andrew Jackson Indian Removal Laws.
 The Wyandotte Nation was the last to move.
 In the 20th century, the United Remnant Band of the Shawnee Nation has been attempting to purchase back lands in Western Ohio.